Amy Heckerling: Personal life

-Heckerling dated friend and fellow film director Martin Brest briefly when she first moved to Los Angeles.
+Heckerling dated fellow film director Martin Brest when she first moved to Los Angeles.
 Though they later broke up, they remained good friends.
-Heckerling's first marriage was to David Brandt, from 1981 to 1983.
-In 1984, Heckerling married director Neal Israel, but divorced in 1990.
+Heckerling's first marriage was to musician David Brandt, from 1981 to 1983.
+At one point she hired director Neal Israel to work on one of her films.
+Ten months afterward, he asked her out; they married in July 1984.
+The marriage ended with a 1990 divorce.

 The couple's daughter, Mollie Israel, was born in 1985.
 Mollie was led to believe Israel was her biological father until 2004, when it was revealed to her that in fact Harold Ramis was her biological father.
 Heckerling has included Mollie in some of her films in bit parts, including Look Who's Talking and Loser, though Heckerling claims that her daughter never wanted to be a "girly girl" and distanced herself from much of her work, never adding any input to the lives of characters such as those in Clueless.
-Despite this, the two get along very well and Mollie frequently introduces her mother to new music, such as OK Go and films.
-Today Mollie sings in the band The Lost Patrol.
+Despite this, the two get along very well and Mollie frequently introduces her mother to new music, such as OK Go, and films.

-Heckerling lives in both Los Angeles and New York and continues to make films.

-Heckerling is not especially fond of the sycophantic nature present in the film industry.
-She likens the idea to a term initially coined by her brother:

-Affair with Chris Kattan

 Actor and comedian Chris Kattan claimed in his 2019 memoir Baby, Don't Hurt Me: Stories and Scars from Saturday Night Live that he was pressured by Lorne Michaels to have sex with Heckerling so she would direct the 1998 film A Night at the Roxbury (although she ultimately only produced, rather than directed it).
-Heckerling's daughter Mollie disputes his claims saying that, although Heckerling and Kattan had an affair, it occurred when the film was already shooting.
+Heckerling's daughter Mollie disputes the claim, saying that although Heckerling and Kattan had an affair, it began once the film was already shooting.

 Awards and nominations

 In 1995, Heckerling won the National Society of Film Critics Best Screenplay award and was nominated for the Writers Guild of America award for Best Screenplay Written Directly for the Screen for her screenplay, Clueless.
+The film was also nominated for a WGA Award for Best Screenplay.
 In 1998, she received the Franklin J. Schaffner Medal from the American Film Institute.
 In 1999, she received the Women in Film Crystal Award for outstanding women who, through endurance and excellence, have helped to expand the role of women within the entertainment industry.